8 Month Old Sleep Regression – Signs, Causes and Ways To Deal With It

 • Greater clinginess during the day

-Typically, the eight month sleep regression lasts between two to six weeks.
+Typically, the eight-month sleep regression lasts between two and six weeks.
 However, the duration can vary for each child, depending on the pace of their development and how they adapt to these changes.

-Managing the eight month sleep regression can be challenging, but there are some strategies that can help:
+Managing the eight-month sleep regression can be challenging, but some strategies can help:

 1. Establish a Sleep Routine

 Consistency is key.
-Implement a regular bedtime routine to signal to your baby that it’s time to sleep.
+Implement a regular bedtime routine to signal your baby that it’s time to sleep (6).

 2. Encourage Daytime Activities